 - The reviewer has a conflict or potential conflict of interest with the proposed primary or secondary mentors of the applicant

-- The reviewer has provided advice for the applicant in preparing the application
+- The reviewer has provided scientific or mentorship advice for the applicant in preparing the application

 Scholar and Mentor Expectations